mrkjhsn/ASU-Department-Salary-Analysis/README.md

 I have heard college football coaching staff are paid huge sums.
 This was bourn out in my analysis.
 Additionally, over the last five years the amount spent on athletic salaries has increased more than any other department receiving in excess of 10M in salary.

+As I continue to get better with SQL this was an opportunity for me to use two subselects, along with an inner join.

 #### Other things to consider:

 1. how the distribution of incomes in the Sun Devil Athletics department compares to the distribution across the campus.
 For instance, what percent of earners make up the top 50% of the salary paid within each department.